 The term ‘r i v e r h o o d’ is an almost forgotten concept from the mid-19th century: ‘the state of being a river’ (Oxford Dictionary).
 It expresses how different cultures (formal and popular) imagine, define, build, and live with rivers as socio-natural systems.
 Rivers as part of society and vice versa.

-Alix Eynaudi, Sabina Holzer, Agnes Schneidewind, Oisín Ó Manacháin|Oisín Monaghan and Jack Hauser.
+Alix Eynaudi, Sabina Holzer, Agnes Schneidewind, Oisín Ó Manacháin|Oisín Monaghan, Jack Hauser and the Wienfluss.

 As lovers, neighbours, children, friends, parents, collaborators, and other kinds of connective beings, nine artists share their concerns and imaginations for the condition of the world by thinking with rivers.
 Their shared artistic practices will move the public through a choreographic assemblage in forms of installation, performance, concert & reading and a walk to open up to these collective reflections: